 You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me" (John 5:39 NASB).

 Now He said to them, "These are My words which I spoke to you while I was still with you, that all things which are written about Me in the Law of Moses and the Prophets and the Psalms must be fulfilled."
 (Luke 24:44 NASB)

-[See Are The Biblical Documents Reliable?
-And The Dead Sea Scrolls ]
+And The Dead Sea Scrolls

-The Prophecies About The Birth of Christ
+Prophecies Concerning The Birth of Christ

-Prophecies: Then a shoot will spring from the stem of Jesse, And a branch from his roots will bear fruit.
+Prophecies Then a shoot will spring from the stem of Jesse, And a branch from his roots will bear fruit.
 The Spirit of the LORD will rest on Him, The spirit of wisdom and understanding, The spirit of counsel and strength, The spirit of knowledge and the fear of the Lord.
 (Isaiah 11:1-2 NASB)

 Then in that day The nations will resort to the root of Jesse, Who will stand as a signal for the peoples; And His resting place will be glorious.
 (Isaiah 11:10 NASB)

 "Behold, the days are coming," declares the LORD, "When I will raise up for David a righteous Branch; And He will reign as king and act wisely And do justice and righteousness in the land.
 (Jeremiah 23:5 NASB)